NxPKG/khulnasoft-docs/content/web3/how-to/use-ipfs-gateway.md

 ## Read from the network

-Every time you access a piece of content through Cloudflare's IPFS Gateway, you need a URL with two parts: the gateway hostname and the request path.
+Every time you access a piece of content through Khulnasoft's IPFS Gateway, you need a URL with two parts: the gateway hostname and the request path.

 ### Gateway hostname